TheJuliana/GoDet/README.md

 Despite the large amount of time spent looking for a solution, I did not achieve the desired result.
 This crossed out all the advantages of creating a library, but I felt sorry for the time spent, and I was also interested in learning GoLang and, in general, the entire backend part.
 In the end, I decided not to start another project, but to write a simple function in C ++ without importing additional and even standard std libraries.
-Throughout the course of this work, I encountered other errors, which, fortunately, did not turn out to be unsolvable.
+Throughout this work, I encountered other errors that, fortunately, did not turn out to be unsolvable, with the exception of one more - related functions from the library, use the uintptr type - unsigned numbers.
+There is a problem here with negative numbers and matrix determinant.

 ## Result
 > An unsuccessful result is also a result